-- The application class, in particular its principal workingset behaviour (in both dimensions: timely and locality).
+- 1. The application class, in particular its principal workingset behaviour (in both dimensions: timely and locality).
 More explanations about workingsets can be found in section Explanations from DSM and WorkingSet Theory and at http://blkreplay.org. - 2.
 The size x of the application data and/or the number of application instances (possibly also denoted by x), and the amount of storage needed for it (could be also termed x).
 Besides the data itself, the corresponding metadata (inodes, indexes, etc) can form an important factor, or can even dominate the whole story.
 Typically, critical datacenter application data is tremendously differently sized from workstation data.

 Caution!
 Some people think erronously that scalability would be linearly depending on x.
 However, as is known at least since the 1960s (read some ancient papers from Saltzer and/or from Denning), scalability is never linear, but sometimes even disruptive, in particular when RAM size is the bottleneck.
 IO queues and/or networking queues are often also reacting to overload in a disruptive fashion.
 This means: after exceeding the scalability limit of a particular system for its particular class of applications, the system will very likely break down from a customer's perspective, sometimes almost completely, and sometimes even fatally.
+On the other hand, some other systems are reacting with graceful degradation.
+Whether a particular systems reacts to a particular type of (over)load, either with graceful degradation, or with fatal disruption, or with some intermediate behaviour, is some sort of "quality property" of the system and/or of the application.